 Vietnamese Rice Production is a process of patience and expertise.
-The whole process of growing rice from preparing the fields for harvesting and milling would take farmers several months of working hard.
-There are two to four harvests per year, depending on the climate and the condition of the soil.
+Growing rice from preparing the fields for harvesting and milling would take farmers several months of hard work.
+There are two to four harvests yearly, depending on the climate and soil condition.

 Get your tickets to travel to Sapa: